Niftmint/backend/README.md

-# backend-GCD
+# backend

-backend service for GCD
+backend service for GCD written in Python